 - Password (only for authenticating proxies)

-Test the credential
+To test the credential

-Once you have created the credential, you should test it to ensure that it works:
+After you have created the credential, you should test it to ensure that it works:

-From the credentials page, click Devices.
+On the credentials page, click Devices.

 - Filter the list to show cloud credentials.

 - Click Actions for the GCP cloud credential you added, and then click Test.

 - The default region is US East 1 (S. Carolina).

 The following screenshot shows a successful test:

 If the credential test is unsuccessful, click on the Failure status to see the details.
 Ensure that you copy the Secret Access Key correctly.
 Also, you should ensure that the appliance time is no longer than five minutes of the time GCP uses.
 The BMC Helix Discovery appliance must be able to access GCP by using HTTPS (port 443).

 Time synchronization is essential.
 You need to ensure that your appliance time is synchronized through Network Time Protocol (NTP).
 If you do not use NTP, ensure the time is no further than five minutes from when GCP is used.
 GCP uses timestamped authentication, and any discrepancy results in authentication failures.